Apache Tutorials for Beginners

 </Directory>

-Once you restrict acess outside the web root directoy, you will not be able to access any file located on any other folder on your web server, you will get 404 return code.
+Once you restrict access outside the web root directory, you will not be able to access any file located on any other folder on your web server; you will get a 404 return code.

 Restricting Access to Files outside the Web Root Directory

-If you like to protect your web server from Dos (i.e. Denial of Service) you must enable the module mod_evasive.
-It is a third party module that detects Dos attack and prevents the attack from doing as much damage as it would do if left to run its course.
-It could be downloaded here.
+If you want to protect your web server from DoS (Denial of Service) attacks, you must enable the mod_evasive module.
+It is a third-party module that detects DoS attacks and prevents them from doing as much damage as they would if left to run unchecked.
+It can be downloaded below.

 Download the above File

 This module works as a firewall for Apache and allows you to monitor traffic in real time.
-It also prevents the web server from brute force attacks.
-The mod_security module could be installed with the default package manager of your distribution.
+It also prevents the web server from brute-force attacks.
+The mod_security module can be installed with the default package manager of your distribution.

 Using mod_security to Enhance Apache Security